Mujk/trainfck/README.md

       ⬆️
 ```
 The pointer points on the 3 cell.
 This byte can be increased or decreased now.
 The cell pointer and the cell value is controlled by the direction in which a train passes a station, all other operators are on the rails. \
+This interpreter uses ASCII encoding.
+Everything is saved as ASCII number.\
-There is no nil in trainfck.
-Empty cells always have the value 0.
+Empty cells always have the value 0, which is null in ASCII.

 ### operators
-- “+” station:
-&emsp;* directions:
-&emsp;* "⬆️" cell byte + 1
-&emsp;* "⬇️" cell byte - 1
-&emsp;* "➡️" cell pointer goes to next cell
-&emsp;* "⬅️" cell pointer goes to last cell
+- “+” station &#8594; directions: "⬆️" cell byte +1, "⬇️" cell byte -1, "➡️" cell pointer +1, "⬅️" cell pointer -1
 - “-” “|” rails, the train can only move on rails and operators, or they will turn around
 - “^” “v” “>” “<” changes direction at the next possible option
 - “!” ignores the next action if the current cells equals 0